Adaptive time delay based control of non-collocated oscillatory systems: Time delay based control

 \subsection{Time delay based control}

-The time delay based feedback control of fourth-order oscillatory systems, initially proposed in \cite{ruderman2021}, is analyzed in detail in \cite{ruderman23}, also with experimental evaluation in combination with a standard PI-controller.
+The time delay based feedback control of the fourth-order oscillatory systems, initially proposed in \cite{ruderman2021}, was introduced and analyzed in detail in \cite{ruderman23}, also providing an experimental evaluation in combination with a standard PI (proportional-integral) control.
 The time delay based control